 So I’ve outlined some AI tools to help me with my SEO, search rankings and content.

 Google Doc has a voice assistant to turn words into text – unless you have a Scottish accent!

 And off you go, you crazy AI content creator.

-Even when I write into Google Docs it’s correcting my bad grammar so I don’t look like an illiterate idiot online.
+Even when I write into Google Docs, it corrects my bad grammar, so I don’t look like an illiterate idiot online.

-You can record conversations with clients or customers and the Otter app will transcribe the conversation into text.
+You can record conversations with clients or customers, and the Otter app will transcribe the dialogue into text.

 And you get an audio file.

 I used the Otter App to record a client discussing his services then I added that text to a web page on his site.

 But you still need to edit the transcription and format the page.